ioda-net/geo-infra/docs/sysadmin/deploy-setup.rst

 First deploy on a server
 ------------------------

 #.
 Create the directories in which needed for the deploy.
-Reefer to `the section about production configurations in server setup <./server-setup.html#production-configurations>`__ to learn how to configure it.
+Reefer to :ref:`the section about production configurations in server setup <ref_sysadmin_server-setup_production-cfg>` to learn how to configure it.

     - ``$PROD_GIT_REPOS_LOCATION``
     - ``$PROD_BARE_GIT_REPOS_LOCATION``: this may be on a different server and rely on HTTPS instead of SSH. git repositories accessible in this location must be clonable by the user.